 It’s common for the dog owner’s insurance company to reach out to you shortly after the incident.
 Be cautious.
 Their goal is to settle the claim for as little as possible.
 They might ask for a recorded statement or present a quick settlement that doesn’t cover the full extent of your damages.
 It’s wise to talk to a lawyer before accepting any offer or signing any documents.
 Your attorney can handle all communications with the insurance company to protect your interests.

-When Your Injuries Are Serious or Complex
+If Your Injuries Are Serious or Long-Term

 If the bite resulted in significant injuries—such as deep wounds, scarring, broken bones, or nerve damage—you should absolutely seek legal counsel.
 These cases often involve substantial medical bills, lost wages from time off work, and the potential for future medical needs.
 An attorney can help calculate the full value of your claim, which includes not just your current expenses but also compensation for pain and suffering and long-term emotional distress.